mkoeppe/sympow/README.md

 ```sh
 sympow -sp 7p12d1 -hecke -curve "[0,0,1,-16758,835805]"
 ```
-will compute the 0th-1st derivatives of L(Sym^7 psi,special) to 12 digits
+will compute the 0th-1st derivatives of L(Sym^7 psi,special) to 12 digits.

 Bloch-Kato numbers can be obtained for powers not congruent to 0 mod 4:
 ```sh